Your Child's Speech-Language Pathology Appointment

 Day of appointment

-Arrive at least 15 minutes prior to your appointment time to check-in.
-Please allow 90 minutes for the evaluation to be completed.
+- Arrive at least 15 minutes before your appointment time to check in.
+Please allow 90 minutes for the evaluation.

 - If you are running late, call 800-551-5480 to determine if you need to reschedule.

 - If you need to cancel or reschedule, call 800-551-5480.
 You may also be able to cancel the appointment via MyCHOP.

 - Siblings should not attend the appointment.
 This will help us get the best assessment of your child’s skills.